umbane/carbon-project/docs/white-paper.md

 #### The mJ Smart Contract

 There are a number of variables and conditions that may exist in the form of a smart contract as proposed in mJ.
+This smart contract, along with others detailed in [docs/README.md](docs/README.md), forms the core of our system.

 1. One mJ unit in its basic form is minted for every one watt of variable domestic production of electricity.
 This is the current preferred method.